RasmussenLab/pimms/workflows/maxquant/README.md

 The `-V` options passes the current environment variables to the shell started by the run, see [here](http://docs.adaptivecomputing.com/torque/4-0-2/Content/topics/commands/qsub.htm)

 The script itself contains the cluster execution.
-Please change the number of parallel jobs.
+Please change the number of parallel jobs in `run_sm_on_cluster.sh`:

 ```bash
 snakemake --jobs 6 -k --latency-wait 30 --use-envmodules \